mafredri/vyatta-wireguard-installer/README.md

   ./wireguard.sh [COMMAND] [OPTION]...

 Commands:
-  install  Install the latest version of WireGuard upgrade  Upgrade WireGuard to the latest version remove   Remove WireGuard help     Show this help
+  install      Install the latest version of WireGuard upgrade      Upgrade WireGuard to the latest version remove       Remove WireGuard self-update  Fetch the latest version of this script help         Show this help

 Options:
       --no-cache  Disable package cache for this run, cache is used during (re)install